-Since you will be working in flooded areas, it is important to use caution when using extension cords with your generators.
-Electricity and water pose the risk of shock, so be sure to stay aware of your surroundings.
+Since you will be working in flooded areas, use caution when using extension cords with your generators.
+Electricity and water pose the risk of shock, so be aware of your surroundings.

 Three Generators to Power a (up to 1/2 Horsepower) Sump Pump

 To make things easy, I am going to suggest a couple of generators that will easily power up to ½ horsepower sump pumps.